Visual Basic Client Project: Infosphere Pty Ltd

 - Third party Controls – Video Elastic (now SizerOne), True Grid (now True DBGrid).

-- 16 bit API Windows System calls – including replacement of those that were obsolete.
+- 16 bit API Windows System calls – including replacement of those that were obsoleted.

 - Crystal Reports

-- Converted a VB3 to Microsoft Visual Basic 6 Life Insurance valuation system for Phillips Fox actuaries.
+- Converted a VB3 to Microsoft Visual Basic 6 Life Insurance valuation Application for Phillips Fox actuaries.

 - Rewrote the Infosphere Web site, optimised for Search Engines – including research on Keywords.